-Consider sensors like gas detectors, which really only need to report to the network when specified parameters are exceeded.
+Consider sensors, such as gas detectors, which only need to report to the network when specified parameters are exceeded.
 Their bandwidth and power needs are quite small.
 If they’re smart enough to know when to report and when to sleep, there’s no reason they can’t be battery-powered and wireless.
 That opens the door to some intriguing possibilities.

 What if your low power sensors were part of a IEEE 802.15.4e wireless mesh network?
 Every wireless node on a IEEE 802.15.4e mesh network has routing capabilities, so data can travel to the network gateway via any combination of nodes.
 If one path is blocked the network will simply find another.
 This means that network gateway doesn’t need to be within range of every node on the network, making the network incredibly scalable.

 The most useful network gateways can connect to your computer, or to your cloud applications on the Internet, via both wired and cellular data connections.
 That means you can put your gateways just about anywhere.
 Parking system network gateways are often placed at locations like entrances and exits.
 There they can connect to the wireless mesh network as well as nearby wired devices like security cameras, card readers and digital signage.
 The gateway then connects the entire system to your controlling software, whether your software is on your computer or up in the cloud.
 Thanks to VPN tunneling, even cellular data connections are as secure as proprietary infrastructure.